Seaside Park, New Jersey: Disasters

 On June 9, 1955, a malfunctioning neon sign component caused a fire at a shop on the corner of Ocean Terrace and DuPont Avenue.
 The fire was driven by winds estimated at 50 mph, blowing the fire south and engulfing the entire pier.
 The fire was stopped at Stockton Avenue due in part to the fact that the boardwalk and pier ended there.
 In what became known as Freeman's Fire, a total of 85 buildings were destroyed with an estimated $4 million in damage from the conflagration.

 On March 8, 1962, Seaside Park was affected by a nor'easter that had churned offshore for two days.
 The storm, which destroyed a large section of the borough's boardwalk, is variously referred to as the Ash Wednesday Storm, the Five High Storm and the Great March Storm of 1962.

 On September 12, 2013, a ten-alarm fire swept from the Funtown Pier northward.
 The fire is believed to have started under the boardwalk, below the Kohr's Kustard stand at the southern end of the pier.
 The wind pushed it northward, and fire crews were able to make a stand at Lincoln Avenue by tearing up the newly replaced boardwalk which was destroyed less than a year before by Hurricane Sandy.
 Jack & Bill's Bar and Kohr's Kustard were two businesses that were destroyed in both the 1955 and 2013 fires.

-On September 17, 2016, a suspected pipe bomb was placed in a trashcan and detonated, causing a small explosion, but no injuries or deaths.
-It is currently unclear who placed the bomb and under what motivation, but it is believed the bomb's intended target was the Seaside Semper Five, a 5K run taking place in the surrounding area.
-The run had been delayed due to unforeseen circumstances regardless, but was canceled soon after details of the explosion became clear.
+On September 17, 2016, in the start of a series of localized bombings and attempted explosive device placements in the New York metropolitan area, a pipe bomb was deliberately placed in a trashcan next a beachfront parking meter and was remotely detonated, causing an explosion, but no immediate injuries or deaths were reported.
+The device was set by a lone perpetrator motivated by Islamic extremist and domestic terrorist ideology and hoped the bomb's intended target was the Seaside Semper Five, a 5K run taking place in the surrounding area during crowded venues.
+The run had been delayed due to unforeseen circumstances but was canceled soon after details of the explosion became clear.